-Speech therapists have studied for years to be able to guide your child through correcting their speech; we leave the child-minding to the ECE experts.
+Speech therapists have studied for years to be able to guide your child through correcting their speech.

 As mentioned, we use play in order to work with children where they are.

-Play allows parents to take away a strategy for helping their children at home between visits, and it gives them an easy way to incorporate the lesson.
+Play allows parents to take away a strategy for helping their children at home between visits, and it gives you an easy way to incorporate the lesson.

-Play is a powerful tool for learning, and learning correct pronunciation is what we’re focused on.
+Play is a powerful tool for learning, and that’s what we’re focused on.

 As you see, there is a lot of false information that has been passed down through the years.

-If your child is difficult to understand or has a noticeable speech impediment, do them and yourselves a favour and call us at District Speech to set up a consultation.
+If your child is difficult to understand or has a noticeable speech impediment, do them and yourselves a favor and call us at District Speech to set up a consultation.

-We can help your child grow into a clearly-spoken communicator.
+We can help your child grow into a well spoken communicator.